flatiron/prompt/README.md

 Using node-prompt is relatively straight forward.
 There are two core methods you should be aware of: `prompt.get()` and `prompt.addProperties()`.
 There methods take strings representing property names in addition to objects for complex property validation (and more).
 There are a number of [examples][0] that you should examine for detailed usage.

 ### Getting Basic Prompt Information
-Getting started with `prompt` is easy.
+Getting started with `node-prompt` is easy.
 Lets take a look at `examples/simple-prompt.js`:

 ``` js
   var prompt = require('prompt');